Kidderminster’s iconic Piano Building hits the right note

-Following a procurement process it is set to be transformed into a modern mixed-use facility including co-working and hybrid working spaces, entertainment space, and restaurants on the ground floor.
+Contractor Speller Metcalfe were appointed to turn the building into a modern mixed-use facility including co-working and hybrid working spaces, entertainment space, and restaurants on the ground floor.
+They begun work on the project during September 2024, with works completed in October 2025.

 The video shows Councillor Marcus Hart (Leader of Wyre Forest District Council) and William Hamilton (Head of Design at Speller Metcalfe) talking about the plans to repurpose the Piano Building for mixed commercial use after planning permission was given on 17 September 2024.